Council Members

 I am a coral-reef scientist interested in the diversity, ecology and evolution of these highly diverse ecosystems.
 My main focus has been to improve our understanding of the origins and evolution of coral reefs on Earth.
 My investigations cover a broad spatial scale, with studies in the Caribbean and the Indo-Pacific (Coral Triangle) from shallow to deep-water habitats.
 My research involves also a broad temporal scale, as I develop multidisciplinary studies that link the history of ancient and modern reefs by using cutting-edge biogeographic, molecular and phylogenetic tools.
 By integrating fossils and modern coral taxa, I expect to obtain key information to predict how reefs are likely to respond to the current scenario of rapid climate change, and ultimately, to offer reliable advice to conservation agencies to protect these important ecosystems.

-Lewis Jones (Vigo, Spain), Internet Officer
+Lewis Jones (London, UK), Internet Officer

 Danijela Dimitrijevic (Erlangen, Germany), Early Career Researcher representative